schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/examples/new-lint-plugin/new-lint-plugin-readme.md

 5. Check the output your new Apache Maven project
 6. Build your lint jar file, using `mvn package`
 7. Copy the your lint jar file into the SchemaCrawler lib directory
+8. When you run the lint command, your new linter will be included

 ## How to Experiment
 1. Modify the example code, and get it doing what you need it to do.